powersj/whatsthis/docs/install.md

 make
 ```

-The default make command will run `go build -o whatsthis ./cmd/whatsthis` and
+The default make command will run `go build` and produce a whatsthis binary in
-produce a whatsthis binary in the root directory.
+the root directory.

 ## From go